Calvin leads Zig Zag in mountain boots

 904 6th Street

 Mount Erie is open year round.
 Falcon closures have been imposed for the last several years and climbers are asked to respect them.
-As of May 4, 2014, there had not been a nesting closure announced for this year but if you observe falcons in the area, and particularly if you observe their territorial displays which frequently include dive-bombing climbers on the rocks, please report these to Anacortes Parks and Recreation.
+If you observe falcons in the area, and particularly if you observe their territorial displays which frequently include dive-bombing climbers on the rocks, please report these to Anacortes Parks and Recreation.
 For some background information, visit Friends of Anacortes Forest Lands.